hreinwald/drc/docs/reference/weibull1.md

 \$\$f(x) = c + (d - c) \exp(-\exp(b(\log(x) - \log(e))))\$\$

 The model is sometimes also called the Gompertz model.

+The `method` argument determines how starting values for the parameters `b` and `e` are estimated (the starting values for `c` and `d` are always based on the range of the response values).
+Four methods are
+available:

+- `"1"` (default):

+  Linear regression on transformed data.
+Applies a log-log transformation to the response and a log transformation to the dose, then fits a linear regression to estimate starting values for `b` and `e`.

+- `"2"`:

+  Anke's procedure.
+Estimates `e` by finding the dose at which the response crosses the midpoint between `c` and `d`, then estimates `b` as the median of back-calculated values.

+- `"3"`:

+  Stepwise approach.
+Identifies where the mean response crosses the midpoint between `c` and `d` and uses the corresponding dose as the starting value for `e`.
+The starting value for `b` is based on the sign of the slope at that point.

+- `"4"`:

+  Normolle's procedure.
+Uses the mean of the dose range as an initial estimate for `e`, then estimates `b` and `e` using median-based back-calculations.

 ## References